HSabzian/Power-Law-Distribution-in-Market/README.md

 ## Power Law Distribution in Financial Markets

 A power law distribution is a statistical distribution where the frequency of an event scales with the size of the event raised to a constant power.
-Mathematically, this is expressed as \( P(x) \sim x^{-\alpha} \), where \( P(x) \) is the probability of observing an event of size \( x \), and \( \alpha \) is a positive constant known as the exponent.
+Mathematically, this is expressed as:

+\[ P(x) \sim x^{-\alpha} \]

+where \( P(x) \) is the probability of observing an event of size \( x \), and \( \alpha \) is a positive constant known as the exponent.
 In a power law distribution, a small number of events occur with high frequency, while a large number of events occur with low frequency, resulting in a long tail.

 ### Power Law Distribution in the Number of Buyers of a Stock